BIO

 ///

-Rachel Mazer is a dynamic solo artist whose unique blend of folk, indie-pop, jazz, and soul has earned her a buzz and a small (very small) but supported following.
-Following the release of her debut album How Do We Get By (2019), which garnered attention from Paste Magazine, American Songwriter, and multiple Editorial Spotify Playlists, Rachel continued to explore her artistry from multiple angles.
-While her solo career has always remained a core focus, her skills as a multi-instrumentalist and saxophonist also led her to either perform or record with a diverse range of artists, including Lady Gaga, Kate Hudson, RAYE, Googoosh, Lake Street Dive, Cory Wong, Monica Martin, Vulfpeck, Wasia Project, and more.
+Rachel Mazer is both a dynamic solo artist and Los Angeles touring/session multi-instrumentalist (saxophone, flute, guitar, bass, keys) whose unique blend of soul, folk, jazz, funk, and indie-pop has earned her a vibrant and diverse musical career.
+Following the release of her debut album How Do We Get By (2019), which garnered over 3 million streams and attention from Paste Magazine, American Songwriter, and placements on multiple Editorial Spotify Playlists, Mazer has continued to explore her artistry from multiple angles.
+While her solo career is a central part of who she is as an artist, her skills as a saxophonist and multi-instrumentalist have led her to collaborate (perform, record, or tour with) with a variety of different artists and bands, including Lady Gaga, RAYE,Ariana Grade, Kate Hudson, Men At Work, Toto, Alessia Cara, Googoosh, Lake Street Dive, Cory Wong, Monica Martin, Vulfpeck, Fat Joe, JaRule, Wasia Project, Rick Allen (Def Leppard), and many more.